apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 delay in `close()` does not block the thread so long that the heartbeat times out.

+Implementors:

-And for implementors: have a look at [HADOOP-16785](https://issues.apache.org/jira/browse/HADOOP-16785) to see examples of complications here.
+* Have a look at [HADOOP-16785](https://issues.apache.org/jira/browse/HADOOP-16785)
+to see examples of complications in close.
+* Incrementally writing blocks before a close operation results in a behavior which matches client expectations better: write failures to surface earlier and close to be more housekeeping than the actual upload.
+* If block uploads are executed in separate threads, the output stream `close()` call MUST block until all the asynchronous uploads have completed; any error raised MUST be reported.
+If multiple errors were raised, the stream can choose which to propagate.
+What is important is: when `close()` returns without an error, applications expect the data to have been successfully written.

 ### HDFS and `OutputStream.close()`